IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 The above API will pull the information from the ACC about the CPCs that ACC is currently handling.
 If this list is complete, then ACC had successfully synced with the HMC.
-And when retrying running the playbook, the ACC user can comment out or remove the task that calls the `/api/config/hmcconfig` API.
+And when running the playbook again, the ACC user can comment out or remove the task that calls the `/api/config/hmcconfig` API.

-Moreover, it is advisable that no other activity is triggered by user of the ACC when synching with HMC is in progress.
+Moreover, it is advisable that no other activity is triggered by the user of the ACC when HMC syncing is in progress.